cmheisel/jobs/manager.rst

 * A place where geeks can be themselves and learning abounds (we've had seminars on subjects ranging from HTML5 video to wilderness medicine to baseball)
 * A place where the day's challenges are both big and rewarding
 * Responsibiliy for a great group of developers and making them even greater
-* Working with a cross-functional teams to deliver successful projects with high quality and reliabely delivery
+* Working with a cross-functional team to deliver successful projects with high quality and reliable delivery

 Here are some of the things we're looking for: